leanprover/vscode-lean4/docs/dev.md

 # Development

-This page is designed for software developers who are helping to develop this Lean VS Code exension.
+This page is designed for software developers who are helping to develop this Lean VS Code extension.

 The repository contains NPM packages implementing editor integration for the Lean 4 programming language.
 The VS Code extension proper is in [`vscode-lean4`](vscode-lean4/), while [`lean4-infoview`](lean4-infoview/) implements the